-Having a good boardbag can be as important as the surfboard.
-Without some kind of protection, any frequently transported board will simply deteriorate into a dinged up piece of crap and at that point it doesn’t matter how nice it was to begin with.
+Having a good surfboard bag can be as important as the surfboard it contains.
+Without protection from a quality boardbag, any frequently transported board will simply deteriorate into a dinged up piece of crap, at which point it doesn’t matter how nice it was to begin with.

-Db (that stands for “Douchebags”) is a luggage company from Norway that upended the ski and snowboard luggage industry ten years ago when it created length-adjustable and compressible ski and snowboard bags, and just this year they delved into the world of surfboard bags, coming out of the gate swinging with team riders such as Sage Erickson and Jordy Smith.
+Db is a luggage company from Norway that upended the ski and snowboard luggage industry ten years ago when it created length-adjustable and compressible ski and snowboard bags, and in 2021 they delved into the world of surfboard bags, coming out of the gate swinging with team riders such as Sage Erickson and Jordy Smith.
 Board bags haven’t seen meaningful innovation in years, and Db wants to change that by introducing new features such as length-adjustability on the single-board day bag, The Shelter, and packable protection areas on the multi-board air-travel luggage, The Bunker.
 Recently, I got my hands on both of these new products.
-Here’s what I thought:
+Here’s what I think after a couple of years of using their bags to their utmost potential:

 Wheels!
 Gotta love ’em.